Al-Zafir: Accession and the vizierate of Ibn Masal

 Al-Zafir was proclaimed caliph immediately after his father's death, on 10 October 1149.
 By this time, the Fatimid dynasty was in decline.
-The official sect of Isma'ilism had lost its appeal and was weakened by disputes and schisms, and the dynasty's legitimacy was increasingly challenged by a Sunni resurgence in Egypt.
+The official sect of Isma'ili Shi'ism had lost its appeal and was weakened by disputes and schisms, and the dynasty's legitimacy was increasingly challenged by a Sunni resurgence in Egypt.
 The Fatimid caliphs themselves had become virtual puppets in the hands of their viziers, whose power was such that chroniclers often attributed to them the royal title of sultan.
 Al-Zafir's father had tried to curtail the power of his viziers, and for the last decade of his reign, did not appoint anyone to that office, instead relying on high-ranking clerks as ad hoc directors of government affairs.

 The accession of al-Zafir undid these efforts.
 Salim ibn Masal, who had served as al-Hafiz' leading minister since 1139/40, ensured al-Zafir's quick accession.
 In return, the underage caliph, more interested in the pleasures of the palace than governing, appointed Ibn Masal to the vacant vizierate, with full and plenipotentiary powers.
 To calm the rival military factions of the Turks and Black Africans, who were clashing in the streets of Cairo, a generous donative was distributed and promises were made to look after them.
-The situation was brought under control in November, when Ibn Masal, executed the faction leaders.
+The situation was brought under control in November, when Ibn Masal executed the faction leaders.

-Ibn Masal lasted between 40 and 50 days in office, being overthrown by the governor of Alexandria, Ibn al-Sallar, who had entertained hopes of becoming vizier himself.
+Ibn Masal lasted between 40 and 50 days in office, being overthrown by the governor of Alexandria, Ibn al-Sallar, who had previously entertained hopes of becoming vizier himself.
 Following the appointment of Ibn Masal, together with his stepson Abbas ibn Abi al-Futuh, Ibn al-Sallar marched on Cairo to seize the vizierate.
 When al-Zafir learned of Ibn Sallar's intentions, he called upon assistance from the grandees of the realm in support of Ibn Masal, but they proved unwilling to.
 In the end, the Caliph provided Ibn Masal with funds to raise an army for action against Ibn al-Sallar.
 Ibn Masal assembled a force of Lawata Berbers, of Black Africans, of Bedouin Arabs and of native Egyptians, but despite a first success in the field, he was soon forced to leave Cairo in December 1149 for Lower Egypt, to recruit more men, while Ibn al-Sallar took over the city.